slw287r/gtc/README.md

 </details>

-May be the built-in `weight_exome` is Monte-Carlo-sampled from the seqcap manifest, while the concordance with the get_trinuc_counts results is high.
+Perhaps the built-in `weight_exome` is Monte-Carlo-sampled from the seqcap manifest, while the concordance with the get_trinuc_counts results is high.

 [<img src="docs/seqcap.svg">]()